Wearing the Right Gear for Your Motorcycle Rides: A Head-to-Toe Guide

 Things You Should Wear on a Motorcycle

 Anything that isn’t motorcycle apparel!
-If you ever have to dump the bike, good quality motorcycle clothing, whether leather or textile, is essential to keep you from shedding DNA!
-Avoid the following;
+If you ever must dump the bike, good quality motorcycle clothing, whether leather or textile, is essential to keep you from shedding DNA!
+Avoid the following.

 - Clothing made of Lycra, elastane, spandex, rayon, polyester, etc.

 To name but a few… and is it necessary to add that you should not attempt to ride in your birthday suit?
 You still look cool in proper gear, we promise!

 Pro Tip: If you must wear all black to connect with your gothic clique, attach lots of silverware to your garment to make you visible.
 Plus, a strip of neon on your back doesn’t destroy the entire look, only keeps you alive sometimes.